Mufaddal-Khozema/Smart-Contractor-Roadmap/README.md

 1. Gain access to users contact information
 2. Notify the user about contact that use the service.
 Give them an option to add them as friends.
 ## Step 3: User’s locations should be taken.
+1. Prompt the user to provide the website with thier location.
+2. The location should be saved in the database under the Users table.
+3. Use the location to query location [features.](#step-4-show-the-list-of-skillful-users-nearest-under-10km-to-him)
+## Step 4: Show the list of skillful users nearest (under 10km) to him